Alert 1 Review Summary

 There are no long term contracts.
 Users can cancel anytime by calling a toll free number, but they will need to send their undamaged equipment back to Alert 1 for the cancellation to take effect.
 While there are no termination fees, after the first 30 days, there will be no refunds at all including what has been prepaid for the months ahead.

 Due to this, we recommend that customers prepaying annually test their system out thoroughly in the first 10 days to ensure that this is something that they expect to find useful over the year.
 If they find it’s not for them, they still have time to call the company and send the equipment back to receive a refund.
-Don’t wait till the last minute to do a refund.
+Don’t wait till the last minute to ask for a refund.

 Alert1’s classic monitoring console includes a very sensitive microphone that enables senior users to easily hear and talk to emergency response center representatives helping them.